-A: A cataract usually starts very small and practically unnoticeable but grows gradually larger and cloudier.
+A: A cataract usually starts very small and practically unnoticeable, but grows gradually larger and cloudier.
 Your doctor is probably waiting until the cataract interferes significantly with your vision and your lifestyle.
-You need to continue to visit your eye doctor regularly so the cataract's progress is monitored.
+You need to continue to visit your eye doctor regularly so the cataract's progress can be monitored.
 Some cataracts never really reach the stage where they should be removed.
-If your cataract is interfering with your vision to the point where it is unsafe to drive, or doing everyday tasks is difficult, then it's time to discuss surgery with your doctor.
+If cataracts are interfering with your vision to the point where it is unsafe to drive, or doing everyday tasks is difficult, then it's time to discuss surgery with your eye doctor.

 Q: What are cataracts and how do they affect my vision?